NeuralDraft/NeurospLIT/README.md

 - The build script “Inject DEEPSEEK_API_KEY” writes the value into the generated Info.plist.

 2) Secrets (runtime override, optional)
 - Key resolution priority: UserDefaults override > Info.plist (from xcconfig).
 If neither is set, onboarding shows "Missing API Key" and prompts for entry.
+In this state, API calls are blocked until a key is provided.

 3) Open and run
 - Open `WhipTip.xcodeproj` in Xcode and run the `WhipTip` target on a simulator or device.